statneutrino/uscensus-fastapi/model_card_template.md

 The training data used was the US Census Income Data Set which can be found at the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Census+Income)

-80% of the data was used for cross-validation
+80% of the data was used for cross-validation.

 ## Evaluation Data